-- 6.6 The Council will show that the Appeal Proposal (North) would result in a significant increase in the amount of built form when compared to the existing situation. - 6.7 The proposal would introduce a substantial amount of built form that would be urban in character and appearance which would lead to a loss of openness in spatial terms. - 6.8 In visual terms there would be a loss in openness of the site and the Council will show that this would constitute harm to the Green Belt in addition to inappropriateness resulting in harm to the openness of the Green Belt.
+- 6.6 The Council will show that the Appeal Proposal (South ) would result in an increase in the amount of built form when compared to the existing situation. - 6.7 The proposal would introduce built form that would be urban in character and appearance which would lead to the loss of openness in spatial terms. - 6.8 In visual terms there would be a loss in openness of the site and the Council will show that this would constitute harm to the Green Belt in addition to inappropriateness resulting in harm to the openness of the Green Belt.